-Queen Nzinga was one of the most clever women rulers of 17th century Africa fighting against the slave trade.
+Queen Nzinga was one of the most women rulers of 17th century Africa fighting against the slave trade.
 Born in 1583, Queen Nzinga Mbande was the 17th-century queen of the Ndongo Kingdom and the newly established Matamba Kingdom.

-Her brother King Ngola Mbande realized the Portuguese established a settlement in 1617, invading Mbundu land in order to imprison its people into slavery.
+Her brother King Ngola Mbande realized the Portuguese established a settlement in the same year invading Mbundu land in order to imprison its people into slavery.

 In the same year, the Matamba Kingdom was established after Queen Nzinga and her Mbundu citizens were forced from their ancestral lands by raiding Portuguese slave traders.

 In the newly established Matamba Kingdom, Queen Nzinga established a Mocambo settlement offering sanctuary to runaway slaves and those who experienced oppression by the Portuguese, Dutch, and other colonial and African powers.
 Mocambo is a Mbundu word of the Bantu people living in Angola's North-West area; Mocambo means hideout.